 The Zero hour contract tends to be of benefit more to the employer than the worker.
 The main negatives to these contracts are that you don’t have a steady income.
 You are paid as and when you’re needed, making managing your finances awkward.
 Furthermore, if you are a parent, arranging suitable childcare can be almost impossible.
 Finally, it could also mean that getting a mortgage or credit card can be difficult as you have no confirmed salary to disclose to creditors.

-Zero hour contracts can be confusing and many people aren’t quite sure what their rights are and it’s therefore open to abuse.
+As zero hours contracts are as yet relatively rare, people aren’t quite sure what their rights are and it’s therefore open to abuse.
 For example, there are concerns that workers who are seen as ‘good’ (those who accept shifts) will be offered more work more regularly than workers who are deemed as ‘bad’ (those who turn shifts down.)

 Workers on zero hours contracts are not entitled to a pension and getting holiday may be difficult.